 About 5 in 100 adults have depression every year.
 Sometimes it is mild or lasts just a few weeks.
 However, an episode of depression serious enough to require treatment occurs in about 1 in 4 women and 1 in 10 men at some point in their lives.
-Some people have two or more episodes of depression at various times in their life.
+Some people have two or more episodes of depression at various times in their lives.

 Many people know when they are depressed.
 However, some people do not realise when they are depressed.
 They may know that they are not right and are not functioning well but don't know why.
 Some people think that they have a physical illness - for example, if they lose weight.

 Am I Depressed?

 See if you’re experiencing the tell-tale physical and emotional signs of clinical depression.